 Shadforth and Paradise Bank

-Shadforth is reached from Sherburn Hill by a steep descent down Crime Rigg and is a pretty, green village of attractive cottages, farmhouses and a village pub.
+Shadforth, situated on the Sherburn Beck is reached from Sherburn Hill by a steep descent down Crime Rigg and is a pretty green village of attractive cottages, farmhouses and a village pub.
 Shadforth’s name means ‘shallow ford’ and was called Shaldeford in 1183 but there’s a bridge across the beck today.
 Houses are in two rows called North Side and South Side.

-Though not easily accessible from Shadforth, the hill to the south of the village has the mysterious name Witch Hill and stands above Cassop Vale to the south.
-The hill is climbed by the A181 as it ascends towards Thornley and Wheatley Hill and here is known as Silent Bank which we will come to in a moment.
+Though not easily accessible from Shadforth, the hill to the south of Shadforth village has the mysterious name Witch Hill, the site of a quarry that stands above Cassop Vale to the south.
+The hill is climbed by the A181 as it ascends towards Thornley and Wheatley Hill and here the road is known as Silent Bank, which we will come to in a moment.

-Ludworth is north of Thornley, south of Haswell Plough and about a mile east of Shadforth.
+Ludworth is north of Thornley and to the south of Haswell Plough and about a mile east of Shadforth.
 Both villages lie in a valley formed by the Shadforth Beck.
 Ludworth and Shaforth are small villages by Durham standards but Ludworth is a former mining village while Shadforth is more of a typical rural village.
 Ludworth Colliery operated from 1837 to 1931 and one of its colliery owners was the former champion pugilist John Gully, who lived in the Bailey in Durham City.